Geming400/GenColorTriggers/README.md

 This is where she makes a mod.

+Literally made because nwo can't use custom keybinds on mac :3

 <img src="logo.png" width="150" alt="the mod's logo" />

 This mod will let you be able to generate color triggers for every channels in the level.